 Perhaps, like many people, you’re not a self-educator; that is, you can’t just choose a topic of interest, gather the necessary materials, and set a schedule to successfully learn on your own.
 This isn’t a character flaw; it’s just the way you process information.

 For those who thrive with a little guidance, it can be much more fulfilling and effective to take part in a formal class.
 Having undergone extensive training and established their own practice, the teachers can share their experiences, speak to you as an individual, and be available to support you throughout the class.

 As with any habit or lifestyle change, it can be difficult to go it alone.
 Getting started might be the hardest part.
 Signing up for a class and investing your time and money keeps you “on the hook” for doing the work to get the results you’re seeking.

-Alternatively, you may be quite motivated to learn new things, but it’s not easy for you to read a book or two and be able to change course toward a lifestyle you want to adopt.
+Alternatively, maybe you’re quite motivated to learn, but it’s not as easy for you to then change course toward a lifestyle you want to adopt.

 Taking a class gives you tried-and-true materials, a schedule, accountability, and consistency to help you stay true to your commitment.

 In a class setting, not only will the instructor be a support and guide on your mindfulness journey, but you also get a built-in community of peers who are taking the same journey as you at the same time.
 It’s an amazing opportunity to learn from other human beings who bring their unique stories and experiences to the class.
 It reminds us of the beauty of diversity, the rawness of being alive, and that we’re not alone in our struggles.
 The interactions among students are often among the most powerful moments in the class.